 - Why did you create GeorgeCarlin.net?

 My main motivation for starting this site was an attempt to address and correct the many, many written pieces on the internet that have been falsely attributed to George Carlin, and still continue to be falsely attributed to him to this day.
-I also thought it would be nice to have a place that lists Carlin’s vast catalog chronologically, as opposed to being categorized by medium (albums, videos, etc.) as most sites do it.
+I also thought it would be nice to have a place that lists Carlin’s vast catalog chronologically, as opposed to being categorized in separate lists by medium (albums, videos, etc.) as most sites do it.
 I additionally wanted to offer my analysis and opinions on his comedy style and its evolution over the decades, while maybe also sharing some of my own Carlin-watching memories.
 I first launched georgecarlin.net on April 1, 2013.
 While I had updated it here and there in the years that followed, I gave the site a much-needed overhaul for the mobile age in 2021.

 - I found a quote on the Internet that’s attributed to George Carlin.
 Did he really say it?

 In some cases, yes.
 But in many other cases, no!
 The topic of bogus Carlin quotes, how to identify them, and why it’s important, are topics big enough for a second FAQ (click here).
 You’ll find a comprehensive list of both fake quotes and real quotes on the site.
 You can also search the whole website using the search button.
 If you still don’t know, feel free to email me (see contact email at the bottom of this page).